Grow Vegetables in Phoenix Arizona

 Many veggies here in Phoenix have double growing seasons, so you can grow some type of food all year long.
 Citrus trees provide a wonderful perfume in the spring air and delicious fruit in the winter.
 Even the cactus can provide fruit.

 I highly recommend using the raised garden system in Phoenix.
 You have more control over your soil and growing conditions for the plants.
 This is what has worked for us.

-Green Beans are an easy crop to grown in Phoenix gardens.
+Green beans are an easy crop to grown in Phoenix gardens.
 I usually plant the seeds in November and cover plants if there is a frost warning.
 You can also start seeds indoors and wait to plant outside until after threats of frost have passed.
-This year we put tomatoe cages around them to keep them off the ground and give us more space in the veggie garden.
+This year we put tomato cages around them to keep them off the ground and give us more space in the veggie garden.